TheArturthur/CoppermindScraper/Cosmere/Aladar.md

 |**Universe**|[[Cosmere\|Cosmere]]|
 |**Introduced In**|*[[The Way of Kings\|The Way of Kings]]*|

+> [!info] This page or section needs to be updated with new information for *[[Wind and Truth\|Wind and Truth]]*!Be aware that in its current state, it may not include all additional content yet.

+This page contains information for Highprince Aladar.
+For information regarding the princedom in Alethkar, see [[Aladar princedom\|Aladar princedom]].
 **Aladar** is a [[Highprince\|highprince]] of [[Alethkar\|Alethkar]] on [[Roshar\|Roshar]].
 His [[Aladar princedom\|princedom]] is one of the northernmost in Alethkar, the symbol of which takes the shape of a chull.
 His colors are black and maroon, and he commands one of the largest armies on the [[Shattered Plains\|Shattered Plains]].
 His personal guard are called the [[Blackcaps\|Blackcaps]].

 ## Contents